tobdu/audio/README.md

 So it might help, but I don't expect any miracles.
 <br>

-There are also some mistakes one can make with with-noise:
+There are also some mistakes one can make with white-noise:
 - White noise can be an indicator for live recordings.
 By adding it you are removing that information from your data.
 - When adding white noise, you probably want to add it before creating the logarithmic spectrograms, otherwise your white-noise ends up being very dense in the lower frequencies and very sparse in the higher frequencies.
 Which is a type of noise that, as far as I know, doesn't occur in real life.
 - When adding any kind of noise, make sure that distribution of that noise is at least as big as the data size, otherwise the model will start finding patterns in the noise.